bids-standard/bids-specification/src/atlas.md

 The `[probseg|dseg|mask].[nii|dlabel.nii|label.gii][.gz]` file represents the location and extent of the nodes/parcels/regions within the atlas.
 Different file types are supported based on the modality and atlas at hand.
 In more detail, this encompasses the following three options:

 1. [_dseg](schema/objects/suffixes.yaml#dseg): Each node is labeled with a unique integer corresponding to its row/index in the tsv sidecar.
-2. [_probseg](schema/objects/suffixes.yaml#probseg): Each node is represented along an additional dimension of the file (e.g., a 4D nifti file where each volume represents a node) and its position in that dimension corresponds to its row/index in the tsv sidecar.
+2. [_probseg](schema/objects/suffixes.yaml#probseg): Each node is represented along an additional dimension of the file (e.g., a 4D NIfTI file where each volume represents a node) and its position in that dimension corresponds to its row/index in the tsv sidecar.
 3. [_mask](schema/objects/suffixes.yaml#mask): Either each voxel represents a node or the entire mask is a single node.
 How the mask should be interpreted is determined by other specifications.
 Based on these options, an atlas can take the following forms in the here proposed specification (non-exhaustive list):
 a.
-A 3D nifti file with unique integers defining nodes
+A 3D NIfTI file with unique integers defining nodes
 b.
-A 4D binary nifti file with spatially overlapping nodes in each volume (along the 4th dimension)
+A 4D binary NIfTI file with spatially overlapping nodes in each volume (along the 4th dimension)
 c.
-A 4D nifti file with overlapping nodes with continuous values for each voxel within a volume
+A 4D NIfTI file with overlapping nodes with continuous values for each voxel within a volume

 Examples:
 ```Text